User Guide

 }

-JSON array consists of the corresponding group’s entries of each saved task and its details structured as a JSON object.
+The tasks JSON array consists of the corresponding group’s entries of each saved task and its details structured as a JSON object.
 The order the entries appear in the JSON array determines the order the entries will appear in ThunderCat.

 In each task entry, these are the required attributes: